Buzaabah/FRS159/_modules/week-01.md

 title: Week 1 - Technology for African Languages, Why Technology for African Languages, Current state of Technology for African Languages
 ---

-In this module, we will take our time to become acquinted with the contours that delineate the field known as Digital Humanities.
-We discuss what are the essential or minimal ingredients (if there are any), and critically examine various definitions.
-We traverse the landscape of Digital Humanities and explore how early definitions of the field differ from more recent attempts at defining it.
+In this module, we will have a high-level discussion about language technology i.e ChatGPT, Gemini, Llama etc, the current state of technology for African languages and, challenges facing the development of language technology for African Languages.

 <details>
   <summary class="session-summary">